krblackwell/krblackwell.github.io/src/pages/privacy.md

 >[From GitHub](https://docs.github.com/en/pages/getting-started-with-github-pages/what-is-github-pages), last accessed 6/26/2025:
 >"When a GitHub Pages site is visited, the visitor's IP address is logged and stored for security purposes, regardless of whether the visitor has signed into GitHub or not.\
 >For more information about GitHub's security practices, [see GitHub Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement)."

+### GoatCounter Privacy Policy

+This site also uses an open source page visit counter called GoatCounter.
+It's just to see how many people are visiting the pages on this site.
+[You can see the types of things visible to me and to GoadCounter here](https://pebble-coding.goatcounter.com/help/privacy).

+GoatCounter also says this about GDPR, which is a European law for the privacy and protection of data about individuals.

+Accessed 7/22/2025:\
+>"The short version is that GoatCounter probably doesn’t require a GDPR consent notice, on the basis that 1) no personally identifiable information is collected, and 2) it is in the legitimate interest of a site’s owner to see how many people are visiting their site.
+A more detailed rationale is described below."

 ## Cookies